-Select Touch AF
+► Select Touch AF

-Positioning the AF frame
+Positioning the AF Metering Field

-▶ Tap the LCD panel in the desired position
+► Tap the LCD panel in the desired position

-Moving the focus frame back to the center of the screen
+Moving the metering field back to the center of the screen

-Double-tap the LCD panel
+► Double-tap the LCD panel

-- This function is available with all AF metering methods except Multi-Field. - If the metering method Tracking is selected, the focus frame will remain at the selected position and autofocus commences when the shutter button is tapped.
-For all other AF metering methods, focusing occurs automatically. - The position of the AF frame can only be reset with a double-tap, even if the setting is Off.
+- This function is available in conjunction with the following AF metering methods: Spot, Field, Tracking and Face Detection. - With Spot, Field or Face Detection metering selected, the camera will immediately focus again automatically.
+If the metering method Tracking is selected, the metering field will remain at the selected position and autofocus commences when the shutter button is tapped. - The position of the AF metering field can only be reset with a double-tap, even if the setting is Off.